pantherman594/ps9-pantherman594/README.md

 ---

 This is an individual assignment.
 In this problem set, you will be implementing two different maps and running experiments to compare their efficiency under different circumstance.
-For both maps, you will be implementing the following map ADT interface:
+For both maps, you will be implementing the following map ADT interface, which you will find in the `src` directory:

 ``` java